Pyomo/pyomo/doc/OnlineDocs/working_models.rst

 Accessing Parameter Values
 --------------------------

-Access to paramaters is completely analgous to access to variables.
-For example, here is a code snippet to print the name and value of every
+Accessing parameter values is completely analogous to accessing variable values.
+For example, here is a code snippet to print the name and value of every Parameter in a model:
-Parameter:

    >>> for parmobject in instance.component_objects(pyo.Param, active=True):
    ...     nametoprint = str(str(parmobject.name))